 What is MQTT?
 A Complete Guide for Beginners

 This guide serves as a central pillar to understanding MQTT.
 We will cover the core concepts and provide links to deep-dive articles on specific sub-topics to give you a complete and comprehensive overview.
+While this guide provides a comprehensive overview, our new Definitive Guide to the MQTT Protocol offers an even deeper, more technical exploration for those looking to become true experts.

 The Publish-Subscribe Architecture

 Unlike the request-response model of HTTP, MQTT uses a publish-subscribe (pub-sub) pattern.
 This architecture brilliantly decouples the message sender (the publisher) from the receiver (the subscriber) using a central hub called a broker.
+Think of it like a subscription to a magazine: multiple authors (publishers) write articles and send them to the publishing house (the broker).
+The publishing house then distributes the magazines to all the paying readers (subscribers).
+The authors don't know who the readers are, and the readers don't know the authors.
+They are completely decoupled.

 - To learn more about how clients, topics, and wildcards work, read our full guide on Understanding the MQTT Client Publish-Subscribe Model.